BlaiseD/LogicBuilder/README.md

 # LogicBuilder
-Issues Repository for the Logic Builder
+Issues Repository for the Logic Builder.